edgeimpulse/firmware-silabs-thunderboard-sense-2/README.md

 [Edge Impulse](https://www.edgeimpulse.com) enables developers to create the next generation of intelligent device solutions with embedded Machine Learning.
 This repository contains the Edge Impulse firmware for the Silicon Labs Thunderboard Sense 2 development board.
 This device supports all Edge Impulse device features, including ingestion, remote management and inferencing.

 > **Note:** Do you just want to use this development board with Edge Impulse?
 No need to build this firmware.
 See the instructions [here](https://docs.edgeimpulse.com/docs/development-platforms/officially-supported-mcu-targets/silabs-thunderboard-sense-2) for a prebuilt image and instructions.
-Or, you can use the [data forwarder](https://docs.edgeimpulse.com/docs/cli-data-forwarder) to capture data from any sensor.

 This firmware has a [BLE capabilities](https://docs.edgeimpulse.com/docs/development-platforms/officially-supported-mcu-targets/silabs-thunderboard-sense-2#bluetooth-demo) built-in that allow you to start/stop inference and see its results on the mobile phone.